darhal/GraphicsProgramming-Notes/Introduction.md

 ### High Level APIs
 These are the older APIs that existed for a longtime.
 The vendors driver do most of the work for us while the programmer have little to no-control over low level concepts such as memory managment, synchronization, etc...
 This makes these APIs easy to use (suitable for prototyping, etc).
-The vast majority of these APIs operates as a huge state machine (e.g. operations are performed on bound resources).
+The vast majority of these APIs operates as a huge state machine (also called context) (e.g. operations are performed on bound resources).
 They also usually have no or limited support for multi-threading.
 |API|Platform|Shading Language|Description|
 |---|--------|----------------|-----------|
 |OpenGL|Cross-Platform|GLSL|Not an actual API but a specification maintained by Khronos Group.
 Vendors provide the actual implementation.|